Micadurp/darkest-saturn/README.md

 #### Even LATER:
 * finish a complete level with enemies to fight, decent level design, demonstrations of core gameplay mechanics, and an end goal
 * make a tutorial level
+#### When I get to it:
+* Support for 16:9, 4:3, and 16:10
+* Support for 240p (for use with CRT displays)
+* Support for 240p super resolutions (for use with CRT displays via HDMI adapters)
 #### this game is never coming out
 * write the story
 * create art for all needed contexts